Ethics Fellowship Application

 The Secretary of the Navy and the Superintendent of the Naval Academy established the Center in 1998 to be a thought leader in the field of military ethics and leadership and serve the Naval Academy, the naval service and national institutions of influence.
 The Center’s mission is “to empower leaders to make courageous ethical decisions” and the Center accomplishes this mission through research, consultation, innovation, and dissemination.

 One of the Center’s premier programs is the Resident Fellowship.
 The Fellowship unites academics, senior military officers, government executives, and others to strengthen the nation’s understanding of the ethics of national defense, warfare, and the military profession.
 Ideal candidates from academia will be published scholars with teaching experience in ethics, political theory, international relations, public policy, and/or history.
-For the coming academic year, we are especially interested in candidates familiar with comparative warfare ethics.
+For the coming academic year, we are especially interested in candidates familiar with the just war tradition.